VoIPGRID/cacofonisk/README.rst

 For (automated) tests it is more convenient to read events from a file.
-To make this possible, cacofonisk makes it possible to convert a stream of AMI events to a and write them to a json file using the JsonReporter.
+To make this possible, cacofonisk makes it possible to convert a stream of AMI events to a list of json objects, and write them to a file using the JsonReporter.
 Such a file can be replayed using ``cacofonisk.JsonFileRunner``.

 All runners should be passed a ``Reporter`` instance.